nyambati/express-acl/README.md

   }]
 ```

-  In the example above we have defined an ACL with two policies which define roles of `user` and `admin`.
+  In the example above we have defined an ACL with two policies with two roles,  `user` and `admin`.
 A valid ACL should be an Array of objects(policies).
 The properties of the policies are explained below.

     Property | Type | Description
     --- | --- | ---